Pride Live

-Pride Live is a national not-for-profit 501(c)(3) organization elevating awareness and support for the LGBTQ+ community via campaign development and social advocacy.
+Pride Live is a U.S. not-for-profit 501(c)(3) organization elevating awareness and support for the LGBTQIA+ community via campaign development and social advocacy.

 Campaigns

 Stonewall Day

 Stonewall Day is a global campaign launched in 2018 to elevate awareness and support for the Stonewall riots legacy and the continuing fight for LGBTQ+ equality.

 The second annual Stonewall Day was held on June 28, 2019, the exact date of the 50th anniversary of the Stonewall Riots.
 Events featured a reception at the Stonewall Inn, a partnership with the New York Red Bulls and their Pride Night, and the Stonewall Day concert featuring performances by Alicia Keys and Alex Newell, and special appearances by Lady Gaga, Whoopi Goldberg, Donatella Versace, Josephine Skriver, Angelica Ross, Ryan Jamaal Swain, Geena Rocero, Blossom C. Brown, Chelsea Clinton, and Valerie Jarrett.

 Stonewall Ambassadors

 The Stonewall Ambassadors are a collective of activists, influencers, business leaders, academics, and celebrities who joined together in support of the 50th anniversary of the Stonewall Riots.